 If you have an S&P 500 index fund vs a total stock market fund, the total stock market fund would win due to having more companies that are within the fund.
 This effectively has an impact on the diversification of your portfolio.

 VTSAX tracks the total stock market index.
-It has about 3500 companies in it giving it a very diverse outlook on the American stock market.
+It has about 3500 companies in net assets giving it a very diverse outlook on the American stock market.
 If a new company enters then you will not have to worry about it rising to the top or even falling off.

 FZROX tracks about 2500 companies.
 It is more into the large cap companies.
-Given that it only goes with 2500 companies makes it less diversified than VTSAX, but it is still pretty diverse since it has 2500 companies.
+Given that it only goes with 2500 companies makes it less diversified than VTSAX, but it is still pretty diverse allocation since it has 2500 companies.

 Since VTSAX has about 1000 more companies inside the fund, it is a more diversified portfolio of companies.

 Dividends are the cash that companies give back to their stock owners.
 Usually dividends are distributed quarterly, and you can have those reinvested in order to buy more shares of stock.
 This is like that little reward for being a faithful owner.

 Index funds give out dividends as well.
 Depending on the fund depends on when they give those out and if it has a high yield.
 I particularly like the ones that send them out quarterly.
 It is because they can be reinvested and start to work for me sooner rather than later.

 VTSAX sends out a quarterly dividend.
 Their dividend comes out in March, June, September, and December.
 Four times a year you can celebrate that you are getting a little bit of a pay day.